 Recommendations from the National Cancer Institute include the following:

 - A lactose-restricted diet.
 Damage to the intestines can result in the loss of essential enzymes needed to digest milk and dairy products that are not lactose-free.

-- Adjust your fiber consumption.
-A lower fiber diet may help reduce symptoms during this time.
+- Adjust your fibre consumption.
+A lower fibre diet may help reduce symptoms during this time.

 - Avoid caffeine.

 - Avoid fresh and dried fruits and vegetables.